In the first three years we aim to develop:

 - language skills in a variety of ways: to express feelings and experience; to persuade; discuss and analyse

 Staff and facilities

-The department has a staff of nine full-time teachers and one part-time teacher.
+The department has a staff of seven full-time teachers and three part-time teachers.

 We occupy eight rooms in the new Woodsmoor Building.
 We make extensive use of the library and the ICT suites for teaching.